wzwvv/MVCNet/README.md

 ## 📂 Dataset

-For reproducibility, the preprocessed EEG dataset **BNCI2014001** can be accessed at:
+For reproducibility, the preprocessed EEG dataset **BNCI2014001** can be accessed at (put X.npy into /dataset/BNCI2014001/):

 ```
 🔗 https://pan.baidu.com/s/19osNsaDnNliQTXxiK3ncOA  (提取码: pdtg)